nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 3. `GroupViewCommand#run` method is then invoked to run the `group /view` command.
 4. The list of groups are stored in a `Profile` object, hence `Manager#getProfile` is called before a group within the list of groups can be retrieved.
-5. The `GroupViewCommand` object will then run the `Profile#getGroup` method to retrieve the group represented by the groupId provided.
+5. The `GroupViewCommand` object runs the `Profile#getGroup` method to retrieve the group represented by the groupId provided.
-   1. If the group with requested groupId does not exist, an error message will be printed out with `TextUI#printlnMessage`.
+   1. If the group with requested groupId does not exist, an error message is printed out with `TextUI#printlnMessage`.
-   2. Else, the string representing the details of the requested group will be retrieved using the `Group#toString` method.
-The string will then be printed out with `TextUI#printlnMessageWithDivider`.
+   2. Else, the string representing the details of the requested group is retrieved using the `Group#toString` method.
+The string is then printed out with `TextUI#printlnMessageWithDivider`.

 ### List groups
 **API reference:** [`GroupListCommand.java`](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/command/GroupListCommand.java)